Executive MBA

 Digital Business (Online)

-You will be expected to complete approximately eight hours of online material per module prior to each campus weekend.
-Each block of preparation is split into manageable chunks of up to one-hour which can be completed at a time and pace that best suits you.
+Each block of preparation is split into manageable chunks of up to one-hour.
+These can be completed at a time and pace that best suits you.
 Throughout the online preparation blocks, there are discussion points which will be drawn upon during the in-class sessions, ensuring a direct connection between learning online and on campus.

 Executive Leadership Journey